Cost of Living in Melbourne vs Sydney: A Complete Comparison

 For example a loaf of bread should cost about AUD 4.00 and a litre of milk approximately AUD 2.00 in both cities.
 A dozen eggs would set one back AUD 6.50 in Sydney and around AUD 6.00 in Melbourne.
 Fresh produce and meat can also have slightly different prices, with Melbourne local markets often beating the price of its fresh produce and meat, as seen in the following table.

 Melbourne also has a variety of farmers markets which are an additional opportunity for budget conscious shoppers to be able to buy fresh food directly from the producer.
-Sydney has more choice of specialty and international stores but they tend to be more expensive.
+If you are thinking to move from Melbourne to Sydney you are lucky as the sunny city has more choice of specialty and international stores but they tend to be more expensive.

 Dining Out and Restaurant Costs